 - Whether it’s hereditary cancer

-- If you have had multiple types of cancer or recurrent cancer
+- If you had multiple types of cancer or recurrent cancer

-Certain cancers are riskier than others, which can also affect eligibility and the cost of life insurance.
-The table below provides insight into the survival rates for both men and women with various cancer types, showing key considerations for life insurance after a cancer diagnosis or for cancer survivors.
+Certain cancers are riskier than others, affecting eligibility and life insurance costs.
+The table below shows survival rates for both men and women with various cancer types, highlighting key considerations for life insurance after a cancer diagnosis or for cancer survivors.

 Recent Cancer 5-Year Survival Rates, SEER, National Cancer Institute